UniversalScientificTechnologies/SolarPatrolTelescope/README.md

 ## Control interface

+### Remote control
 The system is primarily controlled via web interface.
 The advantage is that sistem is independent of the operator's computer and it is also platform independent.
 ![obrazek](https://user-images.githubusercontent.com/5196729/137350272-df36ca79-79c8-41cf-a33f-86da230990f5.png)

+### Local control
+The telescope are equipped with a local (wired) controller, which allows basic tasks such as moving the mount, opening and closing the caps/shutters or focusing the telescopes.

 ### Controlled elements
  * Mount